Coligny calendar: EXCHANGES: swapping notations between two days

 As the notations of one day are moved to another, they take the information with them about their original position (presumably so that one day can be used to prognosticate for its swapped partner).
 As most movements are to the same day of the month, the day information is redundant, so only the month name (in the genitive) is added.
 But anomalous swaps between different days require both their original day name and the month to be added.

-EXCHANGES: dragging notations between months
+EXCHANGES: Dragging notations between months

 For the 12 lunar months after an intercalary month, the notations of the triplet of days 7-8-9 (the full moon) and 7a-8a-9a (the dark moon) in each month are dragged sequentially upwards to the previous month, like beads on a string.
 Their original month name is then added to the notations.

 The notation IVOS is also sequentially dragged upwards a month in the post-intercalary year.
 However, it does not take all the other notations with it.
 This keeps the festival runs marked with IVOS intact.
 The same also applies to SINDIV IVOS.

+The notations of the intercalary months

+The notations on the days of the intercalary months are created by a complex series of copies and merges of notations from certain days in the normal lunar months.
+Each day of an intercalary month sequentially copies a lunar month and the same day number, with its source month name added.
+At first 30 days are copied, and for days 1 to 18, their day number is replaced with a single N at the copied site.
+Secondly, a sequence of days 1 to 6 is again copied from a different year, and these are merged with the first.
+Thirdly, the days 7-8-9 and 7a-8a-9a which have been dragged from the following month are again merged with the copied notations.
+At which point, the calendar's notations are complete.